 The Prophet's Vision of the Abominations in Jerusalem

-8 1 And it came to pass in the sixth year, in the sixth month, on the fifth day of the month, as I sat in my house with the elders of Judah sitting before me, that the hand of the Lord God fell upon me there.
-2 Then I looked, and there was a likeness, like the appearance of fire--from the appearance of His waist and downward, fire; and from His waist and upward, like the appearance of brightness, like the color of amber.
-3 He stretched out the form of a hand, and took me by a lock of my hair; and the Spirit lifted me up between earth and heaven, and brought me in visions of God to Jerusalem, to the door of the north gate of the inner court, where the seat of the image of jealousy was, which provokes to jealousy.
-4 And behold, the glory of the God of Israel was there, like the vision that I saw in the plain.
-5 Then He said to me, "Son of man, lift your eyes now toward the north."
-So I lifted my eyes toward the north, and there, north of the altar gate, was this image of jealousy in the entrance.
-6 Furthermore He said to me, "Son of man, do you see what they are doing, the great abominations that the house of Israel commits here, to make Me go far away from My sanctuary?
-Now turn again, you will see greater abominations."
+8 1 In the sixth year, in the sixth month on the fifth day, while I was sitting in my house and the elders of Judah were sitting before me, the hand of the Sovereign Lord came on me there.
+2 I looked, and I saw a figure like that of a man.
+From what appeared to be his waist down he was like fire, and from there up his appearance was as bright as glowing metal.
+3 He stretched out what looked like a hand and took me by the hair of my head.
+The Spirit lifted me up between earth and heaven and in visions of God he took me to Jerusalem, to the entrance of the north gate of the inner court, where the idol that provokes to jealousy stood.
+4 And there before me was the glory of the God of Israel, as in the vision I had seen in the plain.
+5 Then he said to me, "Son of man, look toward the north."
+So I looked, and in the entrance north of the gate of the altar I saw this idol of jealousy.
+6 And he said to me, "Son of man, do you see what they are doing-the utterly detestable things the Israelites are doing here, things that will drive me far from my sanctuary?
+But you will see things that are even more detestable."

-7 So He brought me to the door of the court; and when I looked, there was a hole in the wall.
-8 Then He said to me, "Son of man, dig into the wall"; and when I dug into the wall, there was a door.
-9 And He said to me, "Go in, and see the wicked abominations which they are doing there."
-10 So I went in and saw, and there--every sort of creeping thing, abominable beasts, and all the idols of the house of Israel, portrayed all around on the walls.
-11 And there stood before them seventy men of the elders of the house of Israel, and in their midst stood Jaazaniah the son of Shaphan.
-Each man had a censer in his hand, and a thick cloud of incense went up.
-12 Then He said to me, "Son of man, have you seen what the elders of the house of Israel do in the dark, every man in the room of his idols?
-For they say, 'The Lord does not see us, the Lord has forsaken the land.' "
+7 Then he brought me to the entrance to the court.
+I looked, and I saw a hole in the wall.
+8 He said to me, "Son of man, now dig into the wall."
+So I dug into the wall and saw a doorway there.
+9 And he said to me, "Go in and see the wicked and detestable things they are doing here."
+10 So I went in and looked, and I saw portrayed all over the walls all kinds of crawling things and unclean animals and all the idols of Israel.
+11 In front of them stood seventy elders of Israel, and Jaazaniah son of Shaphan was standing among them.
+Each had a censer in his hand, and a fragrant cloud of incense was rising.
+12 He said to me, "Son of man, have you seen what the elders of Israel are doing in the darkness, each at the shrine of his own idol?
+They say, 'The Lord does not see us; the Lord has forsaken the land.' "

-13 And He said to me, "Turn again, and you will see greater abominations that they are doing."
-14 So He brought me to the door of the north gate of the Lord's house; and to my dismay, women were sitting there weeping for Tammuz.
-15 Then He said to me, "Have you seen this, O son of man?
-Turn again, you will see greater abominations than these."
-16 So He brought me into the inner court of the Lord's house; and there, at the door of the temple of the Lord, between the porch and the altar, were about twenty-five men with their backs toward the temple of the Lord and their faces toward the east, and they were worshiping the sun toward the east.
-17 And He said to me, "Have you seen this, O son of man?
-Is it a trivial thing to the house of Judah to commit the abominations which they commit here?
-For they have filled the land with violence; then they have returned to provoke Me to anger.
-Indeed they put the branch to their nose.
-18 Therefore I also will act in fury.
-My eye will not spare nor will I have pity; and though they cry in My ears with a loud voice, I will not hear them."
+13 Again, he said, "You will see them doing things that are even more detestable."
+14 Then he brought me to the entrance of the north gate of the house of the Lord, and I saw women sitting there, mourning the god Tammuz.
+15 He said to me, "Do you see this, son of man?
+You will see things that are even more detestable than this."
+16 He then brought me into the inner court of the house of the Lord, and there at the entrance to the temple, between the portico and the altar, were about twenty-five men.
+With their backs toward the temple of the Lord and their faces toward the east, they were bowing down to the sun in the east.
+17 He said to me, "Have you seen this, son of man?
+Is it a trivial matter for the people of Judah to do the detestable things they are doing here?
+Must they also fill the land with violence and continually arouse my anger?
+Look at them putting the branch to their nose!
+18 Therefore I will deal with them in anger; I will not look on them with pity or spare them.
+Although they shout in my ears, I will not listen to them."

 The Slaughter of the Guilty

-9 1 Then He called out in my hearing with a loud voice, saying, "Let those who have charge over the city draw near, each with a deadly weapon in his hand."
-2 And suddenly six men came from the direction of the upper gate, which faces north, each with his battle-ax in his hand.
-One man among them was clothed with linen and had a writer's inkhorn at his side.
-They went in and stood beside the bronze altar.
-3 Now the glory of the God of Israel had gone up from the cherub, where it had been, to the threshold of the temple.
-And He called to the man clothed with linen, who had the writer's inkhorn at his side; 4 and the Lord said to him, "Go through the midst of the city, through the midst of Jerusalem, and put a mark on the foreheads of the men who sigh and cry over all the abominations that are done within it."
+9 1 Then I heard him call out in a loud voice, "Bring near those who are appointed to execute judgment on the city, each with a weapon in his hand."
+2 And I saw six men coming from the direction of the upper gate, which faces north, each with a deadly weapon in his hand.
+With them was a man clothed in linen who had a writing kit at his side.
+They came in and stood beside the bronze altar.
+3 Now the glory of the God of Israel went up from above the cherubim, where it had been, and moved to the threshold of the temple.
+Then the Lord called to the man clothed in linen who had the writing kit at his side 4 and said to him, "Go throughout the city of Jerusalem and put a mark on the foreheads of those who grieve and lament over all the detestable things that are done in it."

-5 To the others He said in my hearing, "Go after him through the city and kill; do not let your eye spare, nor have any pity.
-6 Utterly slay old and young men, maidens and little children and women; but do not come near anyone on whom is the mark; and begin at My sanctuary."
-So they began with the elders who were before the temple.
-7 Then He said to them, "Defile the temple, and fill the courts with the slain.
-Go out!"
-And they went out and killed in the city.
-8 So it was, that while they were killing them, I was left alone; and I fell on my face and cried out, and said, "Ah, Lord God!
-Will You destroy all the remnant of Israel in pouring out Your fury on Jerusalem?"
-9 Then He said to me, "The iniquity of the house of Israel and Judah is exceedingly great, and the land is full of bloodshed, and the city full of perversity; for they say, 'The Lord has forsaken the land, and the Lord does not see!'
-10 And as for Me also, My eye will neither spare, nor will I have pity, but I will recompense their deeds on their own head."
-11 Just then, the man clothed with linen, who had the inkhorn at his side, reported back and said, "I have done as You commanded me."
+5 As I listened, he said to the others, "Follow him through the city and kill, without showing pity or compassion.
+6 Slaughter the old men, the young men and women, the mothers and children, but do not touch anyone who has the mark.
+Begin at my sanctuary."
+So they began with the old men who were in front of the temple.
+7 Then he said to them, "Defile the temple and fill the courts with the slain.
+Go!"
+So they went out and began killing throughout the city.
+8 While they were killing and I was left alone, I fell facedown, crying out, "Alas, Sovereign Lord!
+Are you going to destroy the entire remnant of Israel in this outpouring of your wrath on Jerusalem?"
+9 He answered me, "The sin of the people of Israel and Judah is exceedingly great; the land is full of bloodshed and the city is full of injustice.
+They say, 'The Lord has forsaken the land; the Lord does not see.'
+10 So I will not look on them with pity or spare them, but I will bring down on their own heads what they have done."
+11 Then the man in linen with the writing kit at his side brought back word, saying, "I have done as you commanded."

 God's Glory Departs from the Temple

-10 1 And I looked, and there in the firmament that was above the head of the cherubim, there appeared something like a sapphire stone, having the appearance of the likeness of a throne.
-2 Then He spoke to the man clothed with linen, and said, "Go in among the wheels, under the cherub, fill your hands with coals of fire from among the cherubim, and scatter them over the city."
-And he went in as I watched.
-3 Now the cherubim were standing on the south side of the temple when the man went in, and the cloud filled the inner court.
-4 Then the glory of the Lord went up from the cherub, and paused over the threshold of the temple; and the house was filled with the cloud, and the court was full of the brightness of the Lord's glory.
-5 And the sound of the wings of the cherubim was heard even in the outer court, like the voice of Almighty God when He speaks.
-6 Then it happened, when He commanded the man clothed in linen, saying, "Take fire from among the wheels, from among the cherubim," that he went in and stood beside the wheels.
-7 And the cherub stretched out his hand from among the cherubim to the fire that was among the cherubim, and took some of it and put it into the hands of the man clothed with linen, who took it and went out.
+10 1 I looked, and I saw the likeness of a throne of lapis lazuli above the vault that was over the heads of the cherubim.
+2 The Lord said to the man clothed in linen, "Go in among the wheels beneath the cherubim.
+Fill your hands with burning coals from among the cherubim and scatter them over the city."
+And as I watched, he went in.
+3 Now the cherubim were standing on the south side of the temple when the man went in, and a cloud filled the inner court.
+4 Then the glory of the Lord rose from above the cherubim and moved to the threshold of the temple.
+The cloud filled the temple, and the court was full of the radiance of the glory of the Lord.
+5 The sound of the wings of the cherubim could be heard as far away as the outer court, like the voice of God Almighty when he speaks.
+6 When the Lord commanded the man in linen, "Take fire from among the wheels, from among the cherubim," the man went in and stood beside a wheel.
+7 Then one of the cherubim reached out his hand to the fire that was among them.
+He took up some of it and put it into the hands of the man in linen, who took it and went out.